-Donor Value Year/s of Tenure Conditions Australian Graduate Sc chool of Manageme ent (continued) The Philip Brown Scholarships Living allowance of \$5000 pa 2 years; normal duration of MBA degree course Applicants must be Australian citizens or persons from overseas who have permanent residence status in Australia and are resident in Australia at the time of making application.
+Donor Value Year/s of Tenure Conditions Australian Graduate Sc chool of Manageme nt (continued) The Philip Brown Scholarships Living allowance of \$5000 pa 2 years; normal duration of MBA degree course Applicants must be Australian citizens or persons from overseas who have perm- anent residence status in Australia and are resident in Australia at the time of making application.
 Applicants must be under thirty-five years of age at the time of commencing the course.
 Applications close with the Registrar by 30 November each year.
-The Joseph Barling Fellowship , Harold G. Conde See below under Eng ineering Memorial Fellowship Biological Sciences Queen Elizabeth II Postdoctoral Fellowships in the Physical and Biological Sciences Stipend of \$18475 pa increased to \$19847 pa at age 28 years. \$500 pa for dependent spouse, \$200 pa for each dependent child, plus other allow- ances.
+The Joseph Barling Fellowship See below under Engi ineering Harold G. Conde Memorial Fellowship Biological Sciences Oueen Elizabeth II Postdoctoral Fellowships in the Physical and Biological Sciences Stipend of \$20762 pa increased to \$22304 pa at age 28 years. \$500 pa for dependent spouse, \$200 pa for each dependent child, plus other allow- ances.
 2 years Applicants must be Australian citizens or citizens of the UK, who have gained a PhD degree or equivalent qualification in one of the physical or biological sciences.
 Usually applicants should be under 30 years of age.
 Applications close at the end of the first weeks in March and September.
-Engineering 0.0 Harold G. Conde Memorial Fellowship \$4700 plus allowances 1 year.
+Engineering A desta a seconda a s Harold G. Conde Memorial Fellowship \$5120 plus allowances 1 year.
 Renewable up to 3 years.
 Applicants should be honours graduates permanently domiciled in Australia.
 The Fellowship is for graduate study or research in a field related to the electricity industry.
-University Fellowships n Highway Engineering \$4200 pa plus allowances Course Work: 1 year.
+University Fellowships in Highway Engineering \$4620 pa plus allowances Course Work: 1 year.
 Research: 1 year, renewable.
-The Fellowship enables scholars to complete a Master of Engineering Science Course in Highway Engineering, or alternatively undertake research leading to a Master of Engineering or PhD degree Australian Institute of Nuclear Science and Engineering Studentships Single students \$4641 pa.
-Dependen spouse allowance \$1632 pa, \$390 for each dependent child plus some University expenses.
+The Fellowship enables scholars to com- plete a Master of Engineering Science Course in Highway Engineering, or alterna- tively undertake research leading to a Master of Engineering or PhD degree Australian Institute of Nuclear Science and Engineering Studentships Single students \$5105 pa.
+Dependen spouse allowance \$2220 pa, £520 for each dependent child plus some University expenses.
 Applicants must be graduates in Nuclear Science or Engineering.
 At least one quarter of the period of tenure must be spent at the Institute at Lucas Heights, NSW.
-Australian Institute of Nuclear Science and Engineering Research Fellowship† \$13000-\$17000 pa plus certain travel and supporting grants Minimum of 2 years.
+Australian Institute of Nuclear Science and Engineering Research Fellowship† \$15000-\$19000 pa plus certain travel and supporting grants Minimum of 2 years.
 Maximum of 3 years.
-To enable graduates holding a PhD degree or similar qualification to undertake graduate work in Nuclear Science and Engineering
+To enable graduates holding a PhD degree or similar qualification to undertake gradu- ate work in Nuclear Science and Engi- neering

-^{}Applications obtainable from the Secretary, Queen Elizabeth Fellowships Committee, Department of Science and the Environment, PO Box 449, Woden, ACT 2606; the Minister (Scientific), Canberra House, 10-16 Maltravers Street, London WC2R 3EH, UK; or the Australian Embassy, 1601 Massachusetts Avenue, Washington DC 20036, USA.
+Applications obtainable from the Secretary, Queen Elizabeth Fellowships Committee, Department of Science and the Environment, PO Box 449, Woden, ACT 2606; the Minister (Scientific), Canberra House, 10-16 Maltravers Street, London WC2R 3EH, UK; or the Australian Embassy, 1601 Massachusetts Avenue, Washington DC 20036, USA.

-[†]Applications to the Registrar, or AINSE Private Mail Bag, Sutherland 2232.
+†Applications to the Registrar, or AINSE Private Mail Bag, Sutherland 2232.